Utilities

 • Community Savings Credit Union

 To use online banking, please visit your financial institution’s website and select “UBC Energy and Water Services” as a payee.
-Please ensure that you reference the account number located on the invoice.
+Please ensure that you reference the account number located on the bill.
 Payment can also be made using telephone banking, an automated banking machine, or in-person at your local branch.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Water is received from two main reservoirs: Seymour Reservoir and Capilano Reservoir.
 The water is delivered through Metro Vancouver’s piping system to a secondary reservoir.
 From the secondary reservoir, water is pumped to the University Endowment Lands (UEL) before being delivered to the UBC campus.

-Natural Gas
+Natural gas

 Campus Gas Sources